matthiaskoenig/course-pharmacokinetic-modelling/README.md

 ![König lab](./images/banner.png)

+Pharmacokinetic modelling is the study of how drugs are absorbed, distributed, metabolised and excreted in the body.
+The pharmacokinetic modelling course covers topics such as pharmacokinetic principles, drug distribution, clearance and elimination and the factors that influence these processes.
+Students will learn about different models used to describe pharmacokinetics, such as compartmental models and physiologically based pharmacokinetic models, and how these models can be used to predict drug concentrations and optimise dosing regimens.
+Other topics that may be covered include pharmacodynamics, drug-drug interactions and the use of pharmacokinetic modelling in drug development and clinical practice.
+Overall, a course in pharmacokinetic modelling will provide students with a comprehensive understanding of the principles and techniques used to describe the movement of drugs through the body and how this knowledge can be applied to improve drug therapy.
+For further information please visit: https://livermetabolism.com

+All course material is available from: [https://github.com/matthiaskoenig/course-pharmacokinetic-modelling](https://github.com/matthiaskoenig/course-pharmacokinetic-modelling)

 The course content consists of
 - [`./lectures/`](./lectures/): Presentations for the parts of the course
 - [`./course/`](./course/): PDFs for the course material